Sophie Ogilvie

 Sophie Ogilvie (born 8 August 1999) is a British slalom canoeist who has competed at the international level since 2014.

 She won a bronze medal in the C1 team event at the 2022 World Championships in Augsburg.
-She also won a gold and a silver medal in the C1 team event at the European Championships.
+She also won a gold and two silver medals in the same event at the European Championships, including a silver at the 2023 European Games in Kraków.